Rowena Turinawe

-Rowena Turinawe is a Ugandan information technology professional and corporate executive, who works as the head of Innovation and Digital Services, at Centenary Technology Services Limited (Cente Tech), the technology subsidiary company of the Centenary Group.
+Rowena Turinawe is a Ugandan information technology professional and corporate executive, who is the founding CEO of e-commerce company RukaPay.
+She previously worked as the head of Innovation and Digital Services, at Centenary Technology Services Limited (Cente-Tech), the technology subsidiary company of the Centenary Group.
 Before that, she served as business transformation manager at National Information Technology Authority Uganda (NITA-Uganda), a government parastatal organization.

 Background and education

 Turinawe is Ugandan by birth.
 After attending local primary and secondary schools, she was admitted to Makerere University, Uganda's largest and oldest public university.
 She graduated from there with a first class Bachelor of Information Technology degree.
 Later, she was awarded a Master of Information Systems and Change Management, by the University of Manchester, in the United Kingdom.
 In addition, she has attended and graduated from multiple professional courses, including Senior Leadership Development Training at Strathmore Business School, Change Management Practitioner (PROSCI), Cisco Certified Network Associate (CCNA), COBIT 5, Information Technology Infrastructure Library (ITIL®), Project Management Professional (PMP®), and ITIL.